If you're being tested for COVID-19 because you have symptoms, you and your entire household must self-isolate until your test results are received.

 If you think you have symptoms:

 A select number of pharmacies in Niagara are offering testing by appointment only to those without COVID-19 symptoms.
-See COVID-19 testing locations.
+Other restrictions also apply.
+See criteria for getting tested at a participating pharmacy.

 It's important to remember that a COVID-19 test is only a snapshot of your health on the specific date and time the swab was taken.
 No testing is perfect and a negative result doesn't mean you haven't been exposed to COVID-19.
 You can still develop symptoms days after your test was taken.